Give us a week: Businesses urge clarity on England lockdown

 Health Secretary Matt Hancock told lawmakers on Tuesday that “it’s too early to say exactly” what will happen on Dec.
 3.

 Before the national lockdown started in England on Nov.
 5, there were three tiers of restrictions.
 The highest level included the closure of pubs that don’t serve “main meals.”
-There’s growing speculation that another level of tighter restrictions will be introduced that potentially keeps more sectors of the economy closed.
+There’s growing speculation that another level of tighter restrictions will be introduced that potentially keeps more sectors closed.

-Ralph Findlay, chief executive of the Marston’s brewery, bemoaned a lack of communication from the government over the past couple of months as restrictions were tightened again, and urged it to not make the same mistakes now in the run-up to the lockdown’s end.
+Ralph Findlay, CEO of the Marston’s brewery, bemoaned a lack of communication from the government as restrictions were tightened again, and urged it to not make the same mistakes in the run-up to the lockdown’s end.

 “I don’t know what restrictions at this point I’ll be working to,” he told lawmakers on the Business, Energy and Industrial Strategy Select Committee.